 Is Whey Protein Concentrate a Natural Ingredient?

 When people hear the words “whey protein concentrate,” it’s easy to assume something was done to modify the protein.
 In Grande Bravo’s case, however, it simply means that the protein has been physically modified, not chemically modified in any way.

-Much like other natural concentrated food products like frozen juices, tomato paste and granulated sugar, our WPC is also all-natural, and manufacturers can tout it as such—it can even be used to reduce or replace non-natural fillers, gums, starches and other ingredients.
+Much like other natural concentrated food products like frozen juices, tomato paste and granulated sugar, our WPC is also all-natural, and manufacturers can tout it as such.
 That’s not necessarily the case with commodity whey protein products, so be sure to get the facts when choosing ingredients for your formulations.

 Whey Protein Uses in Food Applications

 Another advantage of whey is its ability to be used in a wide variety of applications.
-Here are just a few real examples of how this innovative ingredient can be used.
-Click each one to learn more:
+Here are just a few real applications showing how this innovative ingredient can be used.

 - Soups and Sauces